Journey steps

 • Utilizing control structures such as conditions, loops, and alternate branches to guide the flow ( While loop , Complete journey , Reject access ).

-Client SDK and SSO journeys can include both client-facing and backend steps, allowing for seamless interaction between the user and the server.
-Depending on the specific purpose of the journey, Client SDK journeys might emphasize client-side steps, such as in user authentication flows, while backend steps handle server-side data processing.
+Client SDK and SSO journeys can include both user interaction and system execution steps, allowing for seamless interaction between the user and the server.
+Depending on the specific purpose of the journey, Client SDK and SSO journeys might emphasize client-side steps, such as in user authentication flows, while backend steps handle server-side data processing.
 This flexibility allows Client SDK and SSO journeys to combine both types of steps as needed.